 - 4.1.
 The use of an emergency inhaler should be specified in a pupil's individual care plan where appropriate. - 4.2.
-Emergency inhalers are held in the First Aid room and the PE office.
+Emergency inhalers are held in the First Aid room and the PE office, science office, staffroom and reception.